Trauma Disorder

 • I: In vivo exposure (see above).

 • C: Co-joint family session.
 This provides the patient with strong social support and a sense of security.
-It also allows family members to learn about the treatment so that they are able to assist the patient if necessary.
+It also allows family members to learn about the treatment so that they can assist the patient if necessary.

 In the late 1980s, psychologist Francine Shapiro found that by focusing her eyes on the waving leaves during her daily walk, her troubling thoughts resolved on their own.
 From this observation, she concluded that lateral eye movements facilitate the cognitive processing of traumatic thoughts (Shapiro, 1989).

-While EMDR has evolved somewhat since Shapiro’s first claims, the basic components of EMDR consist of lateral eye movement induced by the therapist moving their index finger back and forth, approximately 35 cm from the client’s face, as well as components of cognitive-behavioral therapy and exposure therapy.
-The following 8-step approach is the standard treatment approach of EMDR (Shapiro & Maxfield, 2002):
+While EMDR has evolved somewhat since Shapiro’s first claims, the basic components of EMDR consist of lateral eye movement induced by the therapist moving their index finger back and forth, approximately 35 cm from the client’s face, as well as components of cognitive-behavioural therapy and exposure therapy, the following 8-step approach is the standard treatment approach of EMDR (Shapiro & Maxfield, 2002):

-• Assessment – Careful and detailed evaluation of the traumatic event.
-Patient identifies images, cognitions, and emotions related to the traumatic event, as well as trauma-related physiological symptoms.
+• Assessment: Careful and detailed evaluation of the traumatic event.
+The patient identifies images, cognitions, and emotions related to the traumatic event, as well as trauma-related physiological symptoms.

-• Desensitization and Reprocessing – Holding the trauma image, cognition, and emotion in mind, while simultaneously assessing their physiological symptoms, the patient must track the clinician’s finger movement for approximately 20 seconds.
+• Desensitisation and Reprocessing: Holding the trauma image, cognition, and emotion in mind, while simultaneously assessing their physiological symptoms, the patient must track the clinician’s finger movement for approximately 20 seconds.
 At this time, the patient must “blank it out” and let go of the memory.

-• Body Scan – Patient must identify any lingering bodily sensations while again tracking the clinician’s fingers for a third time to discard any remaining trauma symptoms.
+• Body Scan: The patient must identify any lingering bodily sensations while again tracking the clinician’s fingers for a third time to discard any remaining trauma symptoms.

-• Closure – Patient is provided with positive coping strategies and relaxation techniques to assist with any recurrent cognitions or emotions related to the traumatic experience.
+• Closure: The patient is provided with positive coping strategies and relaxation techniques to assist with any recurrent cognitions or emotions related to the traumatic experience.

-• Reevaluation – Clinician assesses if treatment goals were met.
-If not, schedule another treatment session and identify remaining symptoms.
+• Reevaluation: The clinician assesses if treatment goals were met.
+If not, schedule another treatment session and identify the remaining symptoms.

 Medications